Thermalization of dilute impurities in one dimensional spin chains: Level statistics and fidelity susceptibility

 \subsection{Fidelity Susceptibility}

-In order to get a better understanding of the drift of drop of $\langle r\rangle$ we look into the fidelity susceptibility $\chi$, or equivalently the diagonal component of the quantum geometric tensor with respect to some coupling $\lambda$.
-In recent works we have shown that $\chi$ can serve as a very sensitive probe of quantum chaos~\cite{pandey2020chaos,leblond2020universality,sels2020dynamical}.
+The fidelity susceptibility $\chi$, or equivalently the diagonal component of the quantum geometric tensor with respect to some coupling $\lambda$ can serve as a very sensitive probe of quantum chaos~\cite{pandey2020chaos,leblond2020universality,sels2020dynamical}.
 Specifically, it has been established that at the crossover from an integrable to an ergodic regime the fidelity susceptibility saturates its upper bound, diverging with the system size as $\chi\propto \exp[2 S(L)]$, where $S(L)$ is the infinite-temperature entropy of the system.
 For comparison, in integrable regimes $\chi$ diverges at most polynomially with the system size and in the ergodic regime it diverges as $\exp[S(L)]$.
-For a given eigenstate $n$ the fidelity susceptibility is defined as~\cite{venuti2007geometrictensor, kolodrubetz2017geometry} \be \chi_n=\langle n|\overleftarrow{\partial_\lambda} \partial_\lambda|n\rangle_c\equiv \sum_{m\neq n}{|\langle n |\partial_\lambda H |m\rangle|^2\over (E_n-E_m)^2}. \ee Throughout this work we use the longitudinal magnetization of the spins in the bulk of the system as a probe, i.e. $\partial_\lambda H=S^z_3$.
-To avoid dealing with large fluctuations due to the broad distribution of $\chi_n$ in the non-ergodic phase, we look at the typical susceptbility, defined as
+For a given eigenstate $n$ the fidelity susceptibility is defined as~\cite{venuti2007geometrictensor, kolodrubetz2017geometry} \be \chi_n=\langle n|\overleftarrow{\partial_\lambda} \partial_\lambda|n\rangle_c\equiv \sum_{m\neq n}{|\langle n |\partial_\lambda H |m\rangle|^2\over (E_n-E_m)^2}. \ee For concreteness, we use the longitudinal magnetization of the spins in the bulk of the system as a probe, i.e. $\partial_\lambda H=S^z_3$.
+To avoid dealing with large fluctuations due to the broad distribution of $\chi_n$ in the non-ergodic phase, we look at the typical susceptibility, defined as

 where the expectation is over all eigenstates and realizations of the weak disorder in the chain.
 It is convenient to scale $\chi$ by the ergodic value corresponding to $V=0$ and analyze the ratio $\chi(V)/\chi(0)$, which should saturate at $L$ independent value in the ergodic regimes and diverge exponentially at the localization transition.
 This scaled susceptibility is plotted in Fig.~\ref{fig:typicalAGP}.